YanjieZe/3D-Diffusion-Policy/README.md

   ```bash
     bash scripts/train_policy.sh dp3 realdex_drill 0112 0 0
   ```
+3. For real-world deployment code, you might refer to [iDP3](https://github.com/YanjieZe/Improved-3D-Diffusion-Policy) for a reference.

 # 🔍 Visualizer
 We provide a simple visualizer to visualize point clouds for the convenience of debugging in headless machines.
 You could install it by